faucetsdn/udmi/docs/tech_primer.md

 -   **Smart Ready**: On-prem integrated with the cloud using UDMI & DBO.
 -   **Digital Building**: Completely integrated with back-end services.

-## Device

-Hardware that exists in the building that can change state in a way that can be machine communicated.
-A potentiometer or a flow switch is a device if it is monitored by a digital system.
-A commissioning valve or damper with no communication is not a device.

 ## Devices Classification

-Various adjectives qualify the different flavors of a "device" found in a building.
+Various adjectives qualify the different flavors of a "device" present in the system.
 More than one can apply, and each has a specific technical meaning/definition (i.e. they are not subjective).

 ### Connectivity